pivotal/docs-tap/vs-extension/using-the-extension.hbs.md

 To apply a workload:

-1. Ensure that you have the following prerequisites:
+1. Ensure that you meet the following prerequisites:

-   - you should have the tanzu CLI installed in a location included in your PATH environment variable.
+   - Tanzu CLI is installed in a location included in your PATH environment variable.
-   - A valid `workload.yaml` file in the project.
+   - A valid `workload.yaml` file is in the project.
 For more information, see the specification for [Tanzu apps workload apply](../cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md).
-   - A functional Tanzu Application Platform environment.
+   - You have a functional Tanzu Application Platform environment.
    - Your kubeconfig file is modified for Tanzu Application Platform workload deployments.
      There must be a preferred `namespace`, for example.
-   - An image repository where source code can be staged before being built.
+   - You have an image repository where source code can be staged before being built.

 2. Right-click the project node or any file node in the Solution Explorer.
 3. Click **Tanzu: Apply Workload**.